 Other shallow-water flatfish are managed in Tier 5.
 New data added to the projection model were the 2019 biomass data from the GOA bottom trawl survey.

-The SSC concurs with the authors' and PT's recommended OFLs and ABCs for the GOA shallowwater flatfish complex.
+The SSC concurs with the authors' and PT's recommended OFL and ABC for GOA shallow-water flatfish complex.

 GOA Rockfish

 Pacific Ocean Perch